tsai810417/coding-challenge/web.md

 A non-RESTful alternative to client-server architecture is event-based integration architecture.
 Each component continuously broadcasts events while listening for pertinent events from other components.
 There's no one-to-one communication.
 REST requires one-to-one communication, so event-based integration architecture would not be RESTful.

 #### Stateless
+Servers and clients have their own states, but they do not need to keep tract of each other's state.
+When a client is not interacting with the server, the server has no idea of its existence.
+The server also not keep a record of past requests.
+Each request is treated as a standalone.

 ##### Uniform interface
 ##### Caching
 ##### Layered system